Shaping Expectations:

 However....

-spare demands on your time, you'll have to interact with her at some points.
+extra demands on your time, you'll have to interact with her at some point.

 those requesting information or clarification.